|

 (Photo by Doug Bradley)

-Meanwhile, this version is a little more readable.
+This version is a little more readable.

 (Photo by Doug Bradley)